jaykhan-dev/jkvp/docs/README.md

 ## Bio

-This is where I was born.
-Kashmir.
+This is where I was born, Kashmir.
+It is in the western region of the Himalayan mountains.

 ![Kashmir home](/images/Kashmir1.jpg)